dizzyryan/ryanc.wtf/_posts/2024-11-25-course-review.md

 I thought, why not write a review or comment about the course I took?
 So here I am with this post.
 Details like the grading scheme might not be entirely accurate since they can change over time, but I think giving you a glimpse of what the course looks like could be fun.

 ## Before you start
-Thanks to the whole-person education at CUHK, we have quite a lot of courses to take, especially in general education.
+Thanks to CUHK, we have quite a lot of courses to take, especially in general education.
 It depends on how you see it, but I think they are quite educational (at least for the courses I’ve taken so far, though it might be better if they weren’t credit-bearing).

 With that said, I’ve categorized the following just for your information, in case you’re not familiar with what I’m talking about.